RAC-Git-Hub/customer_banking/README.md

 >     earned for the given months.
 >   - Call the main function.

-A sample of the output after calling the main function can be seen in the image immediately following:
+A sample of the output of steps taken can be seen in the image immediately
+following:

 ![Module-3-Challenge-sample-output](https://github.com/RAC-Git-Hub/customer_banking/blob/main/Module-3-Challenge-sample-output.png)
 ## Sources